dotnet/corefxlab/docs/specs/nativesized.md

 8. [Pri 2] The types will be added to future runtimes and .NET Standard.
 9. [Pri 2] The ability to use IntN and UIntN as array indexers
 10. [Pri 3] Provide C# language aliases for these types
+11. [Pri 3] Provide F# language aliases for these types

 ## API Design
 We are going to introduce three types: IntN, UIntN, and FloatN.